-Welcome to the USM Sociology Program website.
-You can learn a lot about us by exploring the links you'll find throughout our site, or stop by the office on the Portland Campus at 301 Payson Smith Hall.
+Welcome to the USM Sociology Department website!
+You can learn a lot about us by exploring the links you'll find throughout the site.
+We also invite you to stop by the office on the Portland campus at 301 Payson Smith Hall.

-The USM Sociology Program is affiliated with the international sociology honor society, Alpha Kappa Delta.
-Juniors and seniors who are officially declared majors or minors, or who have demonstrated an interest and involvement in sociology, have accumulated at least a 3.3 overall grade point average, and completed four or more sociology courses at USM with a sociology grade point average of at least 3.0 are eligible for nomination to Alpha Kappa Delta.
+The USM Sociology Department is affiliated with the international sociology honor society, Alpha Kappa Delta.
+Juniors and seniors who are officially declared majors or minors, or who have demonstrated an interest and involvement in sociology, have accumulated at least a 3.3 overall grade point average, and completed four or more Sociology courses at USM with a Sociology grade point average of at least 3.0 are eligible for nomination to Alpha Kappa Delta.

 Sociology's faculty are deeply committed to excellent undergraduate teaching.
 We offer a student-centered environment which emphasizes collaboration between faculty and students to enrich the learning experience.